 Article I, Section 2: if citizens can cast state ballots, they are also qualified to vote in congressional elections.

-Fifteenth Amendment (1870): the right to vote cannot be denied on the basis of race, color or previous condition of servitude.
+Fifteenth Amendment (1870): the right to vote cannot be denied on the basis of race, color, or previous condition of servitude.

 Nineteenth Amendment (1920): the right to vote cannot be denied on the basis of sex.